zhangke-Blake/Multimorbidity-Trajectory-DietaryResponse/README.md

 ## Part 0: Aging-related multimorbidity trajectories linked to divergent glycemic patterns.
-__-Correlation Analysis:__ Partial Spearman correlations between uniqueness of multimorbidity and uniqueness indices of various CGM traits (daily means, nighttime/daytime metrics, and meal-based responses).
+ __- Correlation Analysis:__ Partial Spearman correlations between uniqueness of multimorbidity and uniqueness indices of various CGM traits (daily means, nighttime/daytime metrics, and meal-based responses).
 Euclidean distance-based "uniqueness" scores to quantify how individual metabolic profiles deviate from the population average and how this relates to aging and disease trajectories.
-__-Slicing Window Analysis:__ Calculates the Coefficient of Variation (CV) of glycemic traits across age groups using a sliding window approach to evaluate glycemic stability during aging.
+ __- Slicing Window Analysis:__ Calculates the Coefficient of Variation (CV) of glycemic traits across age groups using a sliding window approach to evaluate glycemic stability during aging.

 ## Part 1: Disease duration of morbidities and CGM-derivied daily glycemic traits.
 Linear Modeling: Associating disease onset and duration with daily glycemic traits (e.g., eA1C, MAGE, CV).